metagenomics/submg/README.md

 `Study` is used synonymously with `project` here.
 Before you can submit data using subMG, you need to have a `Study` object (= a project) in your ENA account.
 If you intend to submit annotation data, you will also need a [locus tag prefix](https://ena-docs.readthedocs.io/en/latest/faq/locus_tags.html).
 You can create both through the ENA webin portal on the [production server](https://www.ebi.ac.uk/ena/submit/webin/login) or the [development server](https://wwwdev.ebi.ac.uk/ena/submit/webin/login).
 Be aware that if you create the `Study` object on the production server, it can take up to 24h hours until it is available on the development server.
 This can cause test submissions to fail.

 ## The Config File
 A lot of (meta)data is required for a submission.
 To use subMG, you need to provide metadata and the locations of your files in a YAML document.
 Which information is required depends on the type of your submission.
-You can use `submg makecfg` command to create a template for your config file.
+You can use `submg-cli makecfg` command to create a template for your config file.
 It will contain only the fields necessary for your specific submission, along with explanations and examples.
 Additionally, the `examples` directory contains examples of config files and the associated data.
 If you are unsure of how to fill out certain fields, please feel free to ask on the [github discussions page](https://github.com/ttubb/submg/discussions) of this project.

 ## MAG Submission
 If you have assembled high quality bins from your metagenome, you can [submit them as MAGs](https://ena-docs.readthedocs.io/en/latest/faq/metagenomes.html#) (after submitting them as bins).
 Some additional metadata is needed for a MAG submission.